 Where the design community meets.

-Principal at Thought Merchants Joined about 9 years ago
+Principal at Thought Merchants Joined over 9 years ago

 Whoa - very close to my Code Climate logo design from 2011.

 Imitation is the sincerest form of flattery.
 Glad to see the shapes still work!